flightphp/docs/content/v3/en/learn.md

 Flight is a fast, simple, extensible framework for PHP.
 It is quite versatile and can be used for building any kind of web application.
 It is built with simplicity in mind and is written in a way that is easy to understand and use.

+## 🚀 AI & Developer Experience with Flight

+Flight isn't just fast and simple—it's also designed to help you code smarter and get more done, especially with the help of modern AI tools.
+Whether you're using AI-powered coding assistants, automating repetitive tasks, or just want to boost your productivity, Flight's low footprint and straightforward structure make it a joy to use alongside the latest devex and AI workflows.

+- **AI-Enhanced Coding:** Flight works great with AI coding assistants, letting you scaffold, refactor, and build features faster than ever.
+- **Faster Prototyping:** Quickly spin up new ideas and iterate with the help of AI tools—Flight won't get in your way.
+- **Integrate AI APIs:** If you want to connect to AI services or add smart features, Flight makes it easy, but you don't have to be an AI expert to benefit.

+Curious how to get started?
+[Explore our AI & DevEx guide](/learn/ai) for tips, tools, and real-world examples on working faster and smarter with Flight!

 ## Important Framework Concepts

 ##### [Why a Framework?](/learn/why-frameworks)